onionadmn/TTPMapper/README.md

-TTPMapper_OAI is an AI-driven threat intelligence parser that converts unstructured reports—whether from web URLs or PDF files—into structured intelligence.
+TTPMapper_OAI is an AI-driven threat intelligence parser that converts unstructured reports whether from web URLs or PDF files into structured intelligence.
 Using a large language model (DeepSeek, OpenAI, or LM Studio), it extracts MITRE ATT&CK techniques, IOCs, threat actors, and generates contextual summaries.
 Results can be exported in JSON or STIX 2.1 formats for analysis or integration.

 ---